jmcdo29/ogma/README.md

 ## Get in Touch

 If there is something that needs to be addressed in regards to the module, feel free to [make an issue](https://github.com/jmcdo29/nestjs-ogma/issues/new).
-If you are looking to contact me, you cna either [email me](mailto:me@jaymcdoniel.dev), or [find me on discord](https://discord.com) as `PerfectOrphan31#6003`.
+If you are looking to contact me, you can either [email me](mailto:me@jaymcdoniel.dev), or [find me on discord](https://discord.com) as `PerfectOrphan31#6003`.

 ## Contributing